Seceda is a mountain in the Odle/Geisler Group situated within the Puez-Odle Nature Park in South Tyrol, Italy.

 This is an easy-moderate day hike.
 The difficulty will depend on how acclimated you are to higher elevations, the weather conditions, and your hiking experience.

-Technically, the hike is easy.
-However, it does involve 575 meters of ascending/descending.
-The gentle descent will likely be easy, but the ascent might come as a surprise.
+There is no technical difficulty along this trail.
+However, it does involve 524 meters of elevation gain/loss.
+The gentle descent to Rifugio Firenze will likely be quite effortless, but the ascent back to the Seceda mountain station might come as a surprise.

 After rain, or snow, the terrain can get very slippery.
 Though hiking poles are not a necessity, they will help stabilize you, if you’re hiking in mud.